On This Page

 Again, though, it depends on your unique situation.
 Talking to a mental health professional will help you find what’s right for you.

-Talk Therapy vs. Medication: Access, Cost, and Quality
+Access, Cost, and Quality

+But it’s important to consider long-term as well as short-term costs when making your decision.
 Research suggests that while both medication and therapy are similarly cost-effective, therapy may be more cost-effective over the long term than medication.
-On the other hand, medication can often be more immediately financially accessible, especially if you have insurance.

 If you can get medication for free or for a minimal co-pay, and you only need to go to a single annual appointment with your primary care physician to maintain your prescription, medication may be the more affordable and sustainable choice.
 And if it’s more affordable, you’re more likely to maintain it over time, which is an essential factor in long-term recovery.